jgilf/plugin.kodi.njpwworld/README.md

 This is a release of a plugin to watch NJPW World content through Kodi.

 Thrown together.
 Very likely to have bugs, please create an issue if you encounter any.
+Please include logs if you do.
+See [this guide](http://kodi.wiki/view/Log_file/Easy) if you are not sure how.
 Pull requests also welcomed.

 An active NJPW World subscription is required.